richo/snowplow-wiki/setup-guide/3-etl/hadoop-hive-emr/Deploying-EmrEtlRunner.md

 You will also need an **EC2 key pair** setup in your Amazon EMR account.

-For details on how to do this, please see the section "Configuring the client" in the [[Setting up EMR]] wiki page.
+For details on how to do this, please see the section "Configuring the client" in the [[Setting up EMR command line tools]] wiki page.
 Make sure that you setup the EC2 key pair inside the region in which you will be running your ETL jobs.

 <a name="s3-buckets"/>